LydonAlves/project13-Frontend/README.md

 - **Challenges**:
   - Setting up the backend and connecting all types of data.
   - Creating correct data structures for use across different pages and ensuring OpenAI sends data in a specific format.
+  - Due to this project being deployed in Vercel, the original single function for correcting the speaking task had to be divided up into several functions.
+First to start the process of calling the API and then to check on the process at intervals of 2 seconds.
+This is due to the fact that Vercel has a timeout of 10 seconds which makes it unfeesable to use a Async function which would need to work for more than 10 seconds while waiting for a response from openai.
 - **Future Features**:
   - Implementing more complex grammar activities.
   - Introducing speaking practice where students hold short conversations with the AI assistant, requiring new AI assistants.